jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 **CCTV Camera:**
 ATM stands are often fitted with one or more security cameras.

 Categorized as "Closed Circuit Television” cameras, these devices provide video monitoring of the ATM and surrounding areas.
-And they are not ramdomly placed.
+And they are not randomly placed.

 The safety of ATM users is highly important.
 Being so, banks ensure that cameras are installed in a way that captures important details about ATM users - such as their face, dress, etc. In addition to this, ATM CCTV cameras may also cover nearby parking lots.